SENPAI-Molecular-Dynamics/SENPAI/README.md

 # Ammonium

-Ammonium is a MD simulator based on classical approximations aiming to simulate large systems on devices ranging from a laptop to a peta-scale parallel computing cluster.
+Ammonium is a MD simulator based on classical approximations aiming to simulate large systems on devices ranging from a laptop to a peta-scale parallel computing cluster. **But for now, just laptops.**

-#Compilation
+## Compilation

 Ammonium requires the C standard library.
 No additional software is required.
 Compilation is achieved using the provided makefile.

-#Usage
+## Usage

 `ammonium -i input_file -o output_file [options]`